xiaoxi-s/SLearn/README.md

 # SLearn

 This project aims at implementing a basic machine learning library with C++ and provides python interface.

-Only through the command
+With pybind11 and eigen3 installed for C++, only through the command

 ```
 python3 setup.py install